The Godfather Part III: The Godfather Coda: The Death of Michael Corleone (2020)

 For the film's 30th anniversary, a recut titled The Godfather Coda: The Death of Michael Corleone received a limited theatrical release on December 4, 2020, followed by digital and home releases on December 8.
 This version includes changes to the beginning and the ending, and some edited scenes and musical cues.
 It has a runtime of 158 minutes.

 Coppola has said that the 2020 recut is the one that he and Puzo originally envisioned, and that it "vindicates" its status in The Godfather trilogy, as well as his daughter Sofia's performance.
 Both Pacino and Keaton gave their approval to the new cut, noting that it is an improvement over the original theatrical release.

+One of the changes described as pivotal was moving Michael's Vatican meeting, originally occurring forty minutes into the film, to the opening, which Pacino said improved the film's flow.
+Additionally, the re-edited cut omits Michael's death, instead showing him slowly putting on his sunglasses before fading to black and ending with the quote "When the Sicilians wish you 'Cent'anni'...it means 'for long life'...and a Sicilian never forgets."

 Reception and legacy

 Box office

 The Godfather Part III grossed $66.7 million in the United States and Canada, and $70.1 million in other territories, for a worldwide total of $136.8 million, against a production budget of $54 million.

 The film opened in 1,901 theaters, and grossed $19.6 million in its opening weekend, finishing second behind Home Alone.
 It went on to generate a total of $6 million on Christmas Day, which was the highest at the time.
 For seven years, the film held that record until 1997, when it was surpassed by Titanic.
 In its second weekend, it made $8.3 million, finishing third.

 On the release of the recut version, The Godfather Coda: The Death of Michael Corleone, in December 2020, it made $52,000 from 179 theaters.
 In total, the film made $95,000 domestically, and $71,000 in four international markets.